By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 The statistics mechanism is facilitated by Statistics class, which is a public Java class containing a private static TreeMap data structure and a private static LinkedHashMap data structure.
 The TreeMap contains key-value pairs, with the names of health conditions as keys and the number of occurrences of each health condition as corresponding values.
 The key-value pairs in the TreeMap are ordered in lexicographical order, whereas the LinkedHashMap is ordered in descending order by value.

-The statistics feature is called every time the user decides to use any request-related commands (such as add request
+The statistics feature is called every time the user decides to use any request-related commands (such as add request,

-) since statistics need to keep track of every change in the frequency of all health
+edit r, delete r, undo, redo, clr) since statistics need to keep track of every change in the frequency of all health

 conditions.
 Therefore, the Statistics class also carries out the following operations: